MKLab-ITI/easIE/README.md

 **Note: [Here](http://easie.iti.gr) you can find the web support of easIE**
 <h2><u>Getting started</u></h2>

-Each extractor extends AbstractHTMLExtractor and implements the `extractFields(List<ScrapableField> fields)` and `extractTable(String tableCSSselector, List<ScrapableField> fields)` methods.
+Each extractor extends AbstractHTMLExtractor and implements the `extractFields(List<ScrapableField> fields)` and `extractTable(String table_selector, List<ScrapableField> fields)` methods.
 There are four objects that extend AbstractHTMLExtractor:

 1. `StaticHTMLExtractor` is responsible for extracting content from static HTML pages: